freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 845.1

 Awesome!
+It’s all on one line, but I think you can work with that if you can just get rid of titles and that last part that says the number of rows.
 Check the `psql` help menu again.
-I want to see if there's a way to remove the top and bottom rows from the result.
-You won't need to display those.

 #### HINTS